Egg, bacon, tomato, black coffee and binoculars. Thanks, Cecelia!

 You can see from their bumper they’re probably steady, reliable ous.

 Update: NOT.
 He hasn’t phoned, hasn’t returned messages.
+He’s like King Kong with Faye Wray.
 I’ll have to play barman.

 Dad!
 Who farted!? exclaims Jess this morning, wrinkling up her nose.